Northern Crusades: Campaign against the Estonians (1208–1224)

-By 1208, the Germans were strong enough to begin operations against the Estonians, who were at that time divided into eight major and several smaller counties led by elders with limited cooperation between them.
-In 1208–1227, war parties of the different sides rampaged through the Livonian, Northern Latgallian, and Estonian counties, with Livonians and Latgallians normally as allies of the Crusaders, and the Principalities of Polotsk and Pskov appearing as allies of different sides at different times.
-Hillforts, which were the key centres of Estonian counties, were besieged and captured a number of times.
-A truce between the war-weary sides was established for three years (1213–1215) and proved generally more favourable to the Germans, who consolidated their political position, while the Estonians were unable to develop their system of loose alliances into a centralised state.
-The Livonian leader Kaupo was killed in battle near Viljandi (Fellin) on 21 September 1217, but the battle was a crushing defeat for the Estonians, whose leader Lembitu was also killed.
-Since 1211, his name had come to the attention of the German chroniclers as a notable Estonian elder, and he had become the central figure of the Estonian resistance.
+By 1208, the Germans were strong enough to begin operations against the Estonians, who were divided into eight territories of varying sizes led by elders with limited mutual cooperation.
+From 1208 to 1227, the war parties of both sides rampaged through the Livonian, Northern Latgallian, and Estonian counties.
+The Livonians and Latgallians normally allied with the crusaders, with the Principalities of Polotsk and Pskov appearing as allies of different sides at different times.

+Hillforts, which were the key centers of Estonian counties, were besieged and captured numerous times.
+A truce between the war-weary sides was established for three years (1213–1215) and proved generally more favorable to the Germans, who consolidated their political position, while the Estonians were unable to develop their system of loose alliances into a centralized state.
+The Livonian leader Kaupo was killed in battle near Viljandi (Fellin) on the 21st of September, 1217.
+The battle was a crushing defeat for the Estonians, whose leader Lembitu was also killed.
+Since 1211, his name had come to the attention of the German chroniclers as a notable Estonian elder, becoming the central figure of the Estonian resistance.

 The Christian kingdoms of Denmark and Sweden were also greedy for conquests on the Eastern shores of the Baltic.
-While the Swedes made only one failed foray into western Estonia in 1220, the Danish Fleet, headed by King Valdemar II of Denmark, had landed at the Estonian town of Lindanisse (present-day Tallinn) in 1219.
-After the Battle of Lindanise, the Danes established a fortress, which was besieged by Estonians in 1220 and 1223, but held out.
+Whereas the Swedes made only one failed foray, the Battle of Lihula, into western Estonia in 1220, the Danish fleet, headed by King Valdemar II of Denmark, had landed at the Estonian town of Lindanisse (present-day Tallinn) in 1219.
+After the Battle of Lindanisse, the Danes established a fortress that was besieged by Estonians in 1220 and 1223 but held out.
 Eventually, the whole of northern Estonia came under Danish control.